thjennifer/block-cortex-sap-dev/README.md

 To install Looker blocks by forking the repository, follow these steps:

 1. **Fork the GitHub repository**:

    a.
-Navigate to the GitHub repository of this block:
+Navigate to the GitHub repository of this block.

    b.
 Click **Fork** in the top-right corner of the repository.

    c.
 Create a fork with your username.
 This creates a copy of the repository in your GitHub account.

-2. **Create a blank LookML project**:
+3. **Create a blank LookML project**:

    a.
 Verify that you are in [Development Mode](https://cloud.google.com/looker/docs/dev-mode-prod-mode#switching_in_and_out_of_development_mode).

    b.
 Select **Manage LookML Projects** from the **Develop** menu.

    c.
 From the **LookML Projects** page, select **New LookML Project** to open the **New Project** page.

    d.
 On the **New Project** page, specify the options for your project:
       - **Project Name**: Give your project a name.
 Choose the project name carefully and consider it a permanent ID for the project, since Looker uses the project name for unique identification in different processes.
       - **Starting Point**: Choose Blank Project.

    e.
 Select Create Project.
 Looker creates the project and opens it in the [Looker IDE](https://cloud.google.com/looker/docs/looker-ide).

    For more information, see the original Looker documentation for [Creating a blank project](https://cloud.google.com/looker/docs/create-projects#creating_a_blank_project).

-3. **Connect the new LookML project to the forked repository**: Follow the steps in the Looker documentation, [Setting up and testing a Git connection](https://cloud.google.com/looker/docs/setting-up-git-connection).
+5. **Connect the new LookML project to the forked repository**: Follow the steps in the Looker documentation, [Setting up and testing a Git connection](https://cloud.google.com/looker/docs/setting-up-git-connection).

-4. **Update the values of constants in the manifest.lkml file**:
+6. **Update the values of constants in the manifest.lkml file**:
    a.
 Open the `manifest.lkml` file in your forked repository in Looker.
    b.
 Locate the constants section and update the values as described in the Required parameters section.

-5. **Commit and deploy changes to production.** With the Looker project based on your forked repository, you can customize the LookML to fit your unique business needs.
+7. **Commit and deploy changes to production.** With the Looker project based on your forked repository, you can customize the LookML to fit your unique business needs.
 Follow the steps in [Getting your changes to production](https://cloud.google.com/looker/docs/version-control-and-deploying-changes#getting_your_changes_to_production).

 With the Looker project based on your forked repository, you can customize the LookML to fit your unique business needs.